db-d2/BC1023/README.md

 **Learning goals:**

-* Given the rise of cyberattacks targetting data, what are the risks of collecting data even when data isn't sold or given to 3rd-parties?
+* Given the rise of cyberattacks targeting data, what are the risks of collecting data even when data isn't sold or given to 3rd-parties?
 * What are some reasons that criminals or nation states might target data from FemTech applications?
 * What incentives do companies have (if any) to secure your data?
-Are the current fines or regulations adequate in detering irresponsible data security policies?
+Are the current fines or regulations adequate in deterring irresponsible data security policies?
 * This is just a surface level introduction to cybersecurity and data security but you should ultimately have a better understanding of how data can be misused even when it's not being commoditized.